Make A Donation

 Doug Renfield-Miller’s non-profit GoodEnding can get you started with the big picture, from creating an advance directive to funeral planning.

-Information is easy to find: Compassion and Choices has advance directive resources for your state; your health care provider may have blank directives; Five Wishes, an easy-to-use advance directive is enforceable in 42 states.
+Information is easy to find: Compassion and Choices has advance directive resources for your state; your health care provider may have blank directives.
 Remember that each state has its own set of rules and forms, possibly nullifying your documents if you find yourself in another state at the end of your life.